 Final thoughts, rating, pros & cons

 So to summarize, this ALPS Mountaineering Lightweight Self-Inflating Double Air Pad is indeed a unique design and with its 2-in-1 feature it stands out from the competitors.
 The price is fair for such a quality item and I can fully recommend it for a car camping in any season.
+I have included it in my list of best cold weather sleeping pads.

 The pad has been on the market for a long time already, so there are many reports around and the rating is high.
 See how I rate it: